Glimmer of Hope in Your City

 Well, there are now over 1500 participatory budgeting processes in the world.
-Participatory budgeting has been used for cities, states, counties, public housing, schools and community organizations.
+Participatory budgeting has been used for cities, states, counties, public housing, schools, and community organizations.
 Funds have been set aside for capital projects as well as for services and programs.

 PB is successful across the world.

 In the city where it started Porto Alegre, Brazil, PB has been used continuously since 1989, 26 years now.
-Of the 1.3 million residents, about 50,000 have participated annually and decide on 20% of the budget or around $200 million.
+Of the 1.3 million residents, about 50,000 have participated annually and each year decide on 20% of the budget or around $200 million.

 Winning projects have been about urban infrastructure and upgrading the quality level of the population.
-They have doubled sanitation coverage, doubled the number of students in schools, and they expanded bus service to neglected areas.
+They have doubled sanitation coverage, doubled the number of students in schools, and expanded bus service to neglected areas.

 But PB represents much more than this.
 In Porto Alegre, today, the citizens know and decide on public issues, They are becoming agents of their own future and are actively participating in public affairs.
 More than 70 other cities in Brazil are now using PB.